 <p>商品价格 (浮点数): {{ productPriceFloat }}</p>

-This code will first convert'123.45'to a floating-point number123.45, and stored inproductPriceFloatIn the variable, then you can perform mathematical operations such as addition, subtraction, multiplication, and division.
+This code will first convert'123.45'Convert to a floating point number123.45and stored inproductPriceFloatIn a variable, then you can perform mathematical operations such as addition, subtraction, multiplication, and division.

-It should be especially noted that if the original string cannot be parsed as a valid floating-point number (for example'abc')floatfilter returns0.0Therefore, it is best to perform preliminary input validation before performing important calculations.
+It should be noted that if the original string cannot be parsed into a valid floating-point number (for example'abc')floatThe filter returns when the conversion fails0.0Therefore, it is best to perform preliminary input validation before performing important calculations.

-In some cases, you may want to further convert floating-point numbers to integers.For example, you may only want to display the integer part of the price, or you may need to use the calculation result in a scenario that only accepts integers, such as in a loop as an index or counter.
+In some cases, you may want to further convert floating-point numbers to integers.For example, you might want to display only the integer part of the price, or you may need to use the calculated result in a scenario that only accepts integers, such as a loop where it is used as an index or counter.

-AnQi CMS providesintegerThe filter to achieve this step.
-It directly truncates the decimal part of the floating-point number, keeping only the integer part.
+AnQi CMS providesintegerThe filter to implement this step will truncate the decimal part of the floating-point number directly, retaining only the integer part.

-Now, let's base it on the floating-point number obtained from the previous step.productPriceFloatContinue the conversion:
+Now, let's base the floating-point number on the previous step.productPriceFloatContinue with the conversion:

 {% set productPriceStr = '123.45' %}